bryanhull/SentinelOpenAIProcessor/README.md

 - The Azure Logic App must have permission to:
   - Access Microsoft Sentinel incidents.
   - Use the Azure OpenAI endpoint.
-  - Write comments back to Sentinel incidents (if applicable).
+  - Write comments back to Sentinel incidents

 ---